ruggeri/tech-notes/ai/neural-nets.md

 * He notes that squared loss isn't good for classification.
     * Andrew Ng said becuase the problem won't be convex.
     * Hinton says because derivative when logistic function is close to zero or one is itself very shallow.
 So it's hard to learn even when the answer is really wrong.
+Interesting.
     * Derivative of logistic error wrt `z` is linear in magnitude of error.
     * By the way, this is called the **cross-entropy cost funciton**.